lowlighter/libs/README.md

 ### TypeScript package publisher

-Publish a TypeScript package to a npm registry (transpilation to JavaScript and conversion from `deno.jsonc` to `package.json` will automatically be performed) or to [deno.land/x](https://deno.land/x) (webhooks must be configured beforehand).
+Publish a TypeScript package to an npm registry (transpilation to JavaScript and conversion from `deno.jsonc` to `package.json` will automatically be performed) or to [deno.land/x](https://deno.land/x) (webhooks must be configured beforehand).

 ```sh
 deno run jsr:@libs/bundle/ts/cli/publish --help